eye-division/jennyblyth/_gallery/rose-arbuthnott.md

   the planet?
 Since we live here and can only live here we need an alternative pronto.
-So what I am suggesting is that the money that I receive from the selling of my pictures will be used to support my research and activism, possible because as a painter I have the privilege of time...."***
+So what I am suggesting is that the money that I receive from the selling of my pictures will be used to support my research and activism, possible because as a painter I have the privilege of time…."***

   &nbsp;